Amarjit Singh, UK

 Why do you network?

-Networking is immensely valuable and I don’t think people always appreciate this, in at least in the Financial Services industry, is a very connected place - everyone knows everyone!
+Networking is immensely valuable and I don’t think people always appreciate this.
+The Financial Services industry, in particular, is a very connected place - everyone knows everyone!
 What I would also say is that I’m someone who doesn’t believe in doing networking for the sake of networking.
 I’m very much a person who believes that I like to get to know people and I enjoy spending time with people.

 What advice or top tip would you give for networking more efficiently?

 Authenticity and credibility are key.
 I recently came across a scientific study about how we’re able to spot somebody who is being unauthentic very quickly.
 So, if you’re networking for the sake of networking, your authenticity, or lack thereof, will come across straightaway.
 So why engage in forced networking?

 I’m a firm believer that you’ve got to have some currency - I would never want to be seen as ‘content-free’.
 If people ask me about a topic that I specialise in I’ll freely talk about it.
 But if they ask me about something which I don’t know much about I would be honest and find somebody to put them in touch with.
 And to me, personally, I think that’s what gives you credibility in the market.